awsdocs/amazon-athena-user-guide/doc_source/glue-best-practices.md

 ### Creating tables using Athena for AWS Glue ETL jobs<a name="schema-etl-tables"></a>

 Tables that you create in Athena must have a table property added to them called a `classification`, which identifies the format of the data\.
 This allows AWS Glue to use the tables for ETL jobs\.
-The classification values can be `csv`, `parquet`, `orc`, `avro`, or `json`\.
+The classification values can be `avro`, `csv`, `json`, `orc`, `parquet`, or `xml`\.
 An example `CREATE TABLE` statement in Athena follows:

 ```
 CREATE EXTERNAL TABLE sampleTable (